 A variety of well-tested budget plans exist, many of them based on a simple all-cash envelope-or-wallet method: Turn your spending income into currency, divide it into envelopes or wallets for designated purposes, and spend only what you have allotted on each expense.
 For the digitally savvy, there are online budgets or smartphone apps that accomplish the same task.

 Make your savings automatic and inconvenient to get your hands on.
 Set up an account at a bank or establish a relationship with a credit union.
 Have a portion of each check direct-deposited into that account.
 Maintaining your savings account in a separate institution from your checking account will make transfers slightly more difficult, and that’s a good thing.

 Ease Back into Credit

-Do not count on qualifying for a typical unsecured credit card for a while.
-Still, you’ll want a credit card because good reports from the issuing company are among the fastest ways to improve your credit score after bankruptcy.
-So put a positive spin on your newfound financial reliability by applying for a secured credit card — that is, a card guaranteed by your cash deposit against failure to pay.
+If you file bankruptcy you may not qualify for a typical unsecured credit card.
+Still, you’ll want a credit card because a history of repayments among the fastest ways to improve your credit score after bankruptcy.
+So put a positive spin on your newfound financial reliability by applying for a secured credit card — that is, a card secured by a cash deposit.

 For example, if you want a card with a $500 spending limit, you must pony up $500 to the card company as a deposit guaranteeing your reliability.

-Even with a deposit, however, many companies won’t issue you a card for a year or more after your bankruptcy is filed.
+Even with a deposit, however, many companies won’t issue you a credit card immediately after bankruptcy is filed.
 Hang in there.
-They want you back, but only after a cooling-off period.
+They want you back, but typically after a cooling-off period.

 Become an Authorized User on Someone Else’s Card